SK3CHI3/PORTFOLIO--2.0/README.md

 - 🛠️ Clean design, responsive layouts, no-nonsense UI

-   Or Shall I Say Build With GPT For idea reinement, Lovable For The Mockup And Me As The Mind Behind It All!!
+   Or Shall I Say Build With GPT For idea refinement, Lovable For The Mockup And Me As The Mind Behind It All!!
 ---

 **Let’s build something awesome together!**